Deploy with NGINX Plus Ingress Controller

 Enable Ingress and Egress Traffic

-There are a couple ways to enable both ingress and egress traffic using the NGINX Plus Ingress Controller.
-You can either allow both ingress and egress traffic through the same NGINX Plus Ingress Controller, or deploy two NGINX Plus Ingress Controllers: one for handling ingress traffic only and the other for handling egress traffic.
+There are a couple ways to enable both ingress and egress traffic using the NGINX Ingress Controller.
+You can either allow both ingress and egress traffic through the same NGINX Ingress Controller, or deploy two NGINX Ingress Controllers: one for handling ingress traffic only and the other for handling egress traffic.

 For the single deployment option, follow the installation instructions and the instructions to Enable Egress.
 If you would like to configure two Ingress Controllers to keep ingress and egress traffic separate you can leverage Ingress Classes.